 Springfield City Library:

+The Springfield City Library offers programs intended to further the Library's mission.
 The library functions as an intellectual and cultural resource for the community.
-Exhibits and displays are a means through which the public can share experiences, appreciate special interests, and exchange information.
+Programs are a means through which the public can share experiences, appreciate special interests, and exchange information.

-Approved by the Springfield Board of Library Commissioners on June 15, 2004.
+Approved by the Springfield Library Commission on October 1, 2008.